-- Voluntary prepayments by the borrower, as well as prepayments due to refinancings and modifications (including under our loan modification initiatives). - Prepayments resulting from the repurchase or liquidation of Mortgages due to default, delinquency, inaccurate representations and warranties made by sellers or other factors. - Liquidations resulting from casualty or condemnation. - Payments made by Freddie Mac, as Guarantor, or GNMA under their guarantees of principal (other than payments of scheduled principal).
+- Voluntary prepayments by the borrower, as well as prepayments due to refinancings and modifications (including under our Relief Refinance Program, Home Affordable Modification Program and non-HAMP modification initiatives). - Prepayments resulting from the repurchase or liquidation of Mortgages due to default, delinquency, inaccurate representations and warranties made by sellers or other factors. - Liquidations resulting from casualty or condemnation. - Payments made by Freddie Mac, as Guarantor, or GNMA under their guarantees of principal (other than payments of scheduled principal).